Family

 Mother and I were very close, She kept me going during the time I was

 suffering through a very deep depression.
-If it wasn't for our Mother, I
+If it wasn't for my Mother, I

 wouldn't be here posting this today, I would have succumb to the affects of my depression long before I met my wife.

 My wife and I are under 2 Flags, from 2 Countries, of 2 Cultures, but of 1 Heart.
-Families should also be of one heart and that heart should be nurtured through love and respect.
+Families should also be of one heart and that heart should be nurtured through love, respect for each other, caring for each other and sharing that love, respect and caring with all those we come in contact with.
+In my heart, mind and soul, family and home are both one and the same.
+Family is not people, Home is not a place; they are both feelings and emotions that are born out of respect, love and caring.